dgelbier23/dgelbier23/README.md

-# Building AI systems that translate data into real-world impact — with a focus on healthcare
+# Designing AI systems that hold up in the real world — with a focus on healthcare

-I’m an MSc Artificial Intelligence student with a background in Computer Science, focused on designing and deploying machine learning systems that operate beyond theory.

-My work sits at the intersection of **AI engineering, applied research, and real-world deployment** — from production-level analytics at BMW Group to current exploration in medical AI and large language models.
+I build machine learning systems that move beyond experimentation into **reliable, deployable solutions**.

+With a background in Computer Science and an MSc in Artificial Intelligence, my work spans **industry-scale AI deployment** and **emerging research in medical AI**.
+I’m particularly interested in how we make complex models — especially LLMs — **trustworthy, efficient, and usable in high-stakes environments**.

 ---

-## 🧠 What I’m Working On
+## 🧠 Current Focus

-- Applying **Large Language Models (LLMs)** to medical question answering and decision support
+- Applying **Large Language Models (LLMs)** to medical reasoning and question answering
-- Exploring **Retrieval-Augmented Generation (RAG)** for grounded, reliable AI systems
+- Building **Retrieval-Augmented Generation (RAG)** systems for grounded outputs
-- Fine-tuning models using **PEFT (LoRA)** and optimisation strategies
+- Fine-tuning with **parameter-efficient methods (LoRA / PEFT)**
-- Investigating **multimodal AI** for healthcare (text, imaging, structured data)
+- Exploring **multimodal AI** across text, imaging, and structured data
-- Building systems with a strong focus on **ethics, bias reduction, and real-world usability**
+- Evaluating models with an emphasis on **robustness, bias, and real-world constraints**

 ---

-## ⚙️ Technical Skills
+## ⚙️ Technical Toolkit

-**Languages & Core Tools**
-- Python
-- PyTorch
-- HuggingFace Transformers
-- Streamlit
+**Core**
+Python · PyTorch · HuggingFace · Streamlit

-**AI / ML Domains**
+**AI Domains**
-- Natural Language Processing (NLP)
-- Computer Vision
-- Robotics
-- Multimodal Learning
+NLP · Computer Vision · Multimodal Learning · Time Series
-- Time Series Forecasting

-**Techniques & Systems**
+**Systems & Methods**
-- Model Fine-Tuning (LoRA, PEFT)
-- Retrieval-Augmented Generation (RAG)
-- OCR + NLP Pipelines
+RAG · Model Fine-Tuning · OCR + NLP Pipelines · Data Engineering
-- Data Analytics & Feature Engineering

 ---

 ## 🏭 Selected Work

-### 🔍 AI-Powered Error Detection System
+### AI-Powered Error Detection (BMW Group — MINI Oxford)
-Developed during industry placement at BMW Group (MINI Oxford)
-- Designed a **portable AI system** for detecting assembly errors
+- Designed and deployed a **portable computer vision system** for assembly error detection
-- Combined computer vision and real-time inference
+- Operated under real production constraints (latency, reliability, usability)
-- Delivered a scalable solution with strong cost-saving potential
+- Delivered a scalable solution with measurable cost-saving potential

 ---

-### 📊 Time Series Forecasting for Operational Efficiency
+### Time Series Forecasting for Industrial Operations
 - Built predictive models to optimise production workflows
-- Translated raw industrial data into actionable insights
+- Transformed raw operational data into **actionable, decision-support insights**
-- Focused on reliability and real-world deployment constraints
+- Focused on robustness in noisy, real-world environments

 ---

-### 💬 Intelligent Chatbot Systems
+### LLM-Based Intelligent Systems
-- Developed LLM-powered chatbots for internal tooling
+- Developed chatbot and NLP systems for internal tooling
-- Integrated NLP pipelines for contextual understanding
-- Designed for usability across non-technical teams
+- Designed pipelines for **context-aware responses and information retrieval**
+- Bridging practical deployment with modern LLM capabilities

 ---

-### 🧾 OCR + NLP Document Processing
+### OCR + NLP Automation Pipelines
-- Built pipelines to extract and structure information from documents
-- Combined OCR with downstream NLP for automation
+- Engineered document processing systems combining OCR and NLP
+- Converted unstructured data into structured, usable formats
-- Applied to real operational workflows
+- Applied to real operational and administrative workflows

 ---

-### 🧠 Current Research: Medical AI & LLM Optimisation
-- Exploring **LLMs in healthcare applications**
-- Investigating **efficient fine-tuning and evaluation strategies**
+## 🔬 Research Direction

+I’m particularly interested in:

-- Working toward robust, trustworthy AI systems in sensitive domains
+- **Medical AI systems that can be trusted in practice, not just in benchmarks**
+- Efficient adaptation of large models for **domain-specific use (healthcare)**
+- Bridging the gap between **ML research and deployable systems**
+- Designing AI that is **interpretable, reliable, and ethically grounded**

 ---

-## 🎯 Direction
+## 📌 Philosophy

-I’m particularly interested in building AI systems that:
-- Operate reliably in **high-stakes environments**
-- Bridge the gap between **research and deployment**
-- Contribute meaningfully to **healthcare and human wellbeing**
+Good AI systems don’t just perform well — they:
+- Fail predictably
+- Communicate uncertainty
+- Integrate cleanly into real workflows

+That’s the standard I aim to build toward.

 ---

-## 📫 Connect
+## 📫 Open to

-- Open to collaboration, research discussions, and opportunities in AI/ML
+- AI/ML engineering roles
+- Research collaborations (especially in medical AI)
+- Conversations around real-world AI deployment